Prerna-lily/Marketing_Analysis_Chatbot/README.md

 The question_answering one code gives general answers to the user's question related to the marketing data.

 The detailed_que_ans code file gives the stats, filter, summary and trends of the marketing analysis and also answers the user's questions.

+I have used a small subset of data which contains 2K entries, the actual dataset contains 2 Lakh entries.